AlexToumayan/Chat-GPT-Flashcards-To-Anki-Converter/README.md

 ## How To Use Chat GPT To Study

 *Note: There has been an update to this iteration.
-Thanks to ChatGPT's custom GPT creator see link for application specifc GPT: https://chatgpt.com/g/g-36G6bHP4K-ankicardgpt
+Thanks to ChatGPT's custom GPT creator see link for application specific GPT: https://chatgpt.com/g/g-36G6bHP4K-ankicardgpt

 ChatGPT can be a powerful tool for studying various subjects, including specific classes.
 To make the most of ChatGPT, follow these guidelines: